ShevaMed/DocManage/README.md

-# DocManage
+# Document Manage System
-DocManage is an electronic document management system designed to facilitate document uploading, downloading, and sharing among users.
+Document Manage System is an electronic document management system designed to facilitate document uploading, downloading, and sharing among users.
 It provides features such as document commenting and digital signatures.
 The system utilizes a MySQL database to store documents, signatures, user data, and parameters.

 ## Installation
 To set up the project, follow these steps: